Micdejc/cutcaptcha/README.md

 # CUTCAPTCHASOLVER

-Msc Project (UWE Bristol) providing a CAPTCHA solver for cutcaptcha.
+This Project provides a CAPTCHA solver for cutcaptcha.
 If you want to know what is a cutcaptcha, follow the link: https://filecrypt.cc/Contact.html

 ## Name